FssAy/secrets-cafe/README.md

 I am not a frontend developer, so the website lacks proper support for mobile devices and the JS scripts might have a lot of issues.

 ### Usage
-If you want to run **secrets.cafe** locally I would recommend building it in a release mode without any features.
+If you want to run **secrets.cafe** locally I would recommend building it in a release mode without any features. <br>
 `cargo run --release`

 Running in the debug mode might cause a crash when doing some database operations.